tech-med/medlearnity.com/src/content/wpPages/ecommerce/competitor/index.md

 We build flexibility and peace of mind into everything we offer.

 We’ve helped over 500 students prepare for their high-stakes medical exams.
-See what they have to say!
+See what they have to say

 ## More Than Just Tutoring—We Build the Tools, Too